-- Compatible with different types of multi-rotors, and sizes, from 400mm to 800mm rotor to rotor distance, for bigger drones ask for a custom build.
+- Compatible with different types of multi-rotors, and sizes, from 450mm to 600mm rotor to rotor distance, or up to 1000 mm outer diameter.
+For bigger drones ask for a custom build.

-- Slip rings that allows free rotation about any of the Euler angles.
+- Slip rings that allow free rotation about any of the Euler angles.

 - High-resolution magnetic absolute encoders, with multiple turns.

 - Mechanically balanced design, reducing any disturbance in the rotation dynamics.

 - High-quality materials like aluminum alloy or carbon fiber parts, strong and light to minimize extra weight and inertia added to the vehicle dynamics.

 - Sensing and control operation from MATLAB / Simulink or its own SDK.